jwncoexists/blocitoff/README.md

-## Blocitoff Seed Application
+## Blocitoff Application

-This application is meant to be a pre-packaged backend for the Blocitoff Frontend Project.

-It uses:
+A task list manager application which uses the following technologies:

 - Grunt for task management
 - Express for backend